mrmunenesam-droid/data-analytics-portfolio/sales-dashboard-excel/data-cleaning-project/sql-sales-analysis/README.md

 ## Problem
 The objective was to analyze sales performance and identify revenue trends across products, regions, and customers.

+## Dataset
-(The dataset was provided in CSV format and imported into PostgreSQL for analysis.)
+A sample sales dataset provided in CSV format and imported into PostgreSQL for analysis.
+The dataset was designed to demonstrate SQL query logic, aggregations, and time-based analysis.
+The focus of this project is on query structure and analytical reasoning rather than dataset size.

 ## Tools Used
 - PostgreSQL
 - pgAdmin